-Why We Love This Crockpot Mac and Cheese
+Why This is the Best Crock Pot Mac and Cheese

-There’s nothing better than a big, warm bowl of crockpot mac and cheese!
+There’s nothing better than a warm bowl of crockpot mac and cheese!
 Creamy and delicious, it’s the ultimate comfort food loved by kids and adults both.
-While we have tons of different mac and cheese variations, this one is our go-to when we need to feed a crowd, especially around the holidays!
+This recipe is our go-to when we need to feed a crowd, especially around the holidays!
 Here are just a few reasons why we love this recipe:

-• It requires minimal prep work and is super easy to clean up
+• An easy recipe, it requires minimal prep work and is super easy to clean up

 • You can make a large batch to feed even the hungriest of crowds.